AbuAbdULLAH-MuhammadAli/pic2kcal/README.md

 # Pipeline

 The total dataset is around 190GByte, most of which is the images.
+Due to copyright, KIT can sadly not publish the full dataset itself.

 1. Extraction

     1. Run the steps in the [extraction](extraction/) directory one by one.
-Steps 1 downloads data as HTML and images and is omitted due to copyright.
     2. `cd data/recipes && sqlite3 processed_data.sqlite3 'select data from recipes' | pv | jq -s > processed_data.json`

     This will give you these files: